bbc/tams/docs/appnotes/0020-using-flow-profiles.md

 This will continue to allow the matching of content within the store by Profile ID, plus the Profile can be added later and will link to the existing content.

 For workflows including more than two organisations it is recommended that one organisation takes responsibility for owning and publishing the Profiles.
-These Profiles can then be loaded into the destination stores.
+These Profiles can then be created in both the source and destination stores using the same UUID.
 The organisation could be a single company or could be an industry body.